iamgbsmith/til/integration/what-is-cloudevents.md

 __Category: Integration__

 CloudEvents is a specification from Cloud Native Computing Foundation (CNCF) for describing event data in common formats to provide interoperability across services, platforms, and systems.
-CloudEvents are transport agnostic (for example: HTTP, MQTT, Websockets, SMTP, Kafka, AMQP) and can work with various event sources and consumers.
+CloudEvents are transport agnostic (for example: HTTP, MQTT, WebSockets, SMTP, Kafka, AMQP) and can work with various event sources and consumers.

 Core attributes for a CloudEvent are: